CodeFontana/FileLogger/README.md

 ## Roadmap
 * Support for Daily, Weekly or Monthly rolling log, up to 1GB maximum single log file.
-* Support for UTC timestamps, instead of local time.
 * Introduce option for configuring log appending:
   --> ON by default, but allow it to be turned OFF
   --> This would allow a new log file to be created with each program execution.